filipbagen/iot-weather-station/README.md

 ### Development Environment

 I used VS Code with the Pymakr extension to write and upload code to the Pico.
 You'll also need Node.js installed for Pymakr to work properly.
-The setup is pretty straightforward - just install the extension and it guides you through connecting to your device.
+The setup is pretty straightforward, just install the extension and it guides you through connecting to your device.

 ### Firebase Setup